 - Book Shelves

 - And Similar

-Boxes and loose items such as bags and clothes usually go in last so as a good rule of thumb, keep access to bulky items as clear as is practical so the guys can get to them first.
+Boxes and loose items such as bags and clothes usually go in last so as a good rule of thumb when moving house, keep access to bulky items as clear as is practical so the guys can get to them first.
 This way, half of the morning isn’t spent shifting things just to get to other things behind them.

-Checklist tips for moving house #2 is, be prepared to move on the day and you’ll move in half the time with half the stress.
+Top Tip #2 on our list of things to do when moving house is, be prepared to move on the day and you’ll move in half the time with half the stress.

-Packing Boxes – Checklist For Moving Small Items – Tip 3
+3) Packing Boxes – Ideas For Moving Small Items

 We actually find this quite funny but customers are notorious for overfilling boxes or forgetting boxes are only made from cardboard.